Escape the 2026 BNPL Debt Trap: Recovery Guide

 Updated: January 2026 | United States The U.S. credit card market is entering 2026 with a strange mix of opportunity and pressure.
 Consumers are spending more than ever on cards, yet revolving balances and interest charges are at record highs.
 At the same time, banks are competing aggressively on rewards, welcome bonuses, and travel perks … Read more

-Latest U.S. CPI Inflation Report Holds Steady at 2.7%: Market Reaction and Fed Expectations
+U.S. CPI Holds at 2.7%: Markets & Fed Outlook

 Inflation in the United States ended 2025 on a steady note.
 According to the latest Consumer Price Index (CPI) report released by the Bureau of Labor Statistics (BLS) on January 13, 2026, annual inflation for December came in at 2.7%, matching November’s pace.
 The data met Wall Street expectations but underscored persistent differences inside the … Read more